 You would not have to pay the tax on your $23,000 or even on $50,000.
 But if your gain is close to either of these thresholds, the costs of improvements and closing can make a difference.

-- There’s one last catch: You—or you or your spouse or co-owner—cannot have claimed an exclusion for a gain from the sale of another home within the two years immediately preceding this house sale.
+There’s one last catch.
+You—or your spouse or co-owner—can not have claimed an exclusion for a gain from the sale of another home within the two years immediately preceding this house sale.

 How Are Capital Gains Taxed?

 Any gain you realize over the exclusion amount is taxed as a long-term capital gain if you owned the house for more than one year.
 The tax rate on long-term capital gains is either 0 percent, 15 percent, or 20 percent depending on your income.
 As of 2019, it works out like this.

 - 0 percent on incomes up to $39,375